elastic/apm/specs/agents/tracing-spans.md

 Example: for Elasticsearch requests, which use HTTP as the transport, agents SHOULD add `traceparent` headers to the outgoing HTTP request.

-This means that such spans cannot be compressed (TODO link to span compression spec once available) if the context has been propagated, because the `parent.id` of the downstream transaction may refer to a span that's not available.
+This means that such spans cannot be [compressed](handling-huge-traces/tracing-spans-compress.md) if the context has been propagated, because the `parent.id` of the downstream transaction may refer to a span that's not available.
 For now, the implication would be the inability to compress HTTP spans.
 Should we decide to enable that in the future, following are two options how to do that: